 Sexual harassment is defined as unwelcome conduct of a sexual nature.
-Sexual harassment can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
+Sexual harassment can include, sexual assault, dating violence, domestic violence, stalking, unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
 Sexual harassment of a student can deny or limit, on the basis of sex, the student's ability to participate in or to receive benefits, services, or opportunities in the school's program.
 Sexual violence is defined as infliction of physical force by a student, employee or third party, with the intent to cause injury or harm to the student.